MaoZiming/papers/3-storage-systems/37-ffs.md

   - The placement of directories: find the cylinder group with a low number of allocated directories and a high number of free inodes.
 - modern drives do not export enough information for the file system to truly understand whether a particular cylinder is in use;
 - instead organize the drive into block groups, each of which is just a consecutive portion of the disk’s address space.
-1. **Change the on-disk structures**
-    1. **Key idea:** keep inode close to data
-        1. Use group across disks
-        2. Strategy: allocate inodes and data blocks in the same group
-    2. FFS: groups are ranges of cylinders called **cylinder groups**
-        1. In ext2, ext3, ext4, groups are ranges of blocks, called block group

 ### Policies: how to allocate files and directories